MatheusGPrada/MatheusGPrada/README.md

 ### Hi there 🤙

-- I’m currently working at @Dasa with TypeScript, React Native and GraphQl.
+- I’m currently working at @LionX with TypeScript, React and Nodejs.

 ## ⚡ Technologies